hello-robot/stretch_ai/README.md

 colcon build --packages-select stretch_ros2_bridge
 ```

-More instructions on the ROS2 bridge are in [its dedicated readme](src/stretch_ros2_bridge/README.md).

 You need to rebuild the ROS2 bridge every time you update the codebase.
 You can do this with:

 ```bash